 Like this blog?
 Be sure to check out my podcast that comes out this Thursday.
 I talk with Chris Barez-Brown about his new book WAKE UP!
 Escaping Life on Auto-Pilot and he has some awesome inisghts into how to disrupt our every day life to make every day count.

 The Molly Fletcher Company inspires leaders, teams and organizations to kick-start growth.
 A keynote speaker and author, Molly draws on her decades of experiences working as a sports agent.
-Sign up here to receive our monthly newsletter and subscribe to the Game Changers with Molly Fletcher podcast on iTunes.
+Sign up here to receive our weekly newsletter and subscribe to the Game Changers with Molly Fletcher podcast on iTunes.